Martin Court Apartments

 Armfield: Armfield has 18 five-person apartments and is built on 3 floors with an elevator and a laundry on the first floor.
 Built in 1994, Armfield was the sixth Martin Court apartment built and designated "F" until 2011 when it was renamed after a gift from the Armfield Foundation.

 Martin Court B: MCB has 12 four-person apartments and is built on 3 floors.
-Built in 1988, the building still retains the letter name given when first constructed.
+The second of the Martin Court buildings, it was built in 1988, and still retains the letter name given when first constructed.

 Davis: The newest of the Martin Court apartments, Davis includes 15 four-person apartments.
 Built in 2011 on four floors with two elevators, it recognizes the support of J. Roy Davis, Jr., Class of 1955 and his wife Sue Jones Davis.

-Flowe: Originally designated MCD, Flowe has 12 four-person apartments on three floors with two elevators.
+Flowe: Flowe has 12 four-person apartments on three floors with two elevators.
 Built in 1991, Flowe is named for William Winslow "Mr. Billy" Flowe, Class of 1895 and William W. Flowe, Jr. Class of 1929.

 Hart: The first of the Martin Court buildings, Hart has 11 four-person apartments and is built on 3 floors.
 It was built in 1988 and is named for W. Lewis Hart, '30 and his wife, Kalista Hood Hart, the daughter of a Davidson professor.